frctl/fractal.build/docs/guide/04-core-concepts/04-context-data.md

 Context data object also support the use of _data references_.
 These are special references, resolved at runtime, that allow you to 'point' to other item's context data.

-This is made possible using the `@handle` {{ link('@naming#referencing', 'reference syntax') }} in your context data definitions.
+This is made possible using the `@handle` {{ link('@naming#referencing-other-items', 'reference syntax') }} in your context data definitions.
 For example, if we create a configuration file for a component called `list-items` that looks like this:

 ```yaml
 context: